What Is Predictive Validity? | Examples & Definition

 - r = −1: There is perfect negative correlation.

 A strong positive correlation provides evidence of predictive validity.
 In other words, it indicates that a test can correctly predict what you hypothesize it should.
-However, the presence of a correlation doesn’t mean causation.
+However, the presence of a correlation doesn’t mean causation, and if your gold standard shows any signs of research bias, it will affect your predictive validity as well.

 The higher the correlation between a test and the criterion, the higher the predictive validity of the test.
 No correlation or a negative correlation indicates that the test has poor predictive validity.